- Jack Weinstein

 Alex graduated in May after studying history and consumer psychology at the University of Pennsylvania.
 He now works at a boutique artist services company in New York that specializes in hosting VIP events.

 When he enrolled in Climbing Kili, Alex said he wanted to challenge himself with something he didn’t think he could do.

 “I think the confidence I gained has helped me in every aspect of my life—socially, academically, and now career-wise,” he said.

 Get more college application essay tips.

 Interested in an experience like Alex’s next year?
-Get the gift of an experience this year with Unwrap Rustic.
+Enjoy the gift of travel.

 Jack has spent his professional career as a writer and editor.
 Before joining Rustic, he worked as a journalist in Kansas and Colorado, taught English in Swaziland, and transitioned to marketing roles in the Boston and New York startup worlds.
 Jack is excited to channel his love of storytelling and his appreciation for education as Rustic’s Content Production Manager.
 When not working, Jack is either watching baseball or planning his next adventure.
 Jack and his wife, Blythe, live in Brooklyn.